pashacraydon/pashacraydon.github.io/_posts/2016-09-15-objects-and-arrays-in-es6.markdown

   console.log(cat.gender) // "female"
 {% endhighlight %}

-Just as object literals allows us to create multiple properties at once, we can destructure them, by extracting multiple properties at once.
+Just as object literals allow us to create multiple properties at once, we can destructure them, by extracting multiple properties at once.
 This is considered an *object pattern*.

 {% highlight js %}
   const { color: c, gender: g, age: a } = cat